JaredHane98/AWS-EKS-AURORA/README.md

 cd ./AWS-EKS-AURORA/CreateEKSCluster
 ```

-Now lets create the cluster.
-It’s important to note the VPC created by the cluster because it’s going to be used in the next steps.
+Next, create the cluster.
+Make sure to take note of the VPC created by the cluster, as it will be used in the subsequent steps.

 ```bash
 eksctl create cluster -f cluster-launch.yml